ruimachado23/as-assignment01/README.md

-﻿﻿# nopCommerce - as assignment 01
+﻿﻿## NopCommerce - as assignment 01

 OpenTelemetry-based observability for the nopCommerce order flow, with distributed tracing (Jaeger), metrics (Prometheus), and dashboards (Grafana).